-Bristol Clean Air
+Bristol Clean Air Zone (CAZ)

 Bristol has become the latest city looking to implement a clean air zone to lower the city’s pollution.
 Here we will be looking into what those plans are and how it would affect those working, living, and even visiting Bristol.

 The Government set legal limits for pollution and Bristol has to introduce a Clean Air Zone (CAZ) to ensure we meet those limits within the shortest possible time.

 What Are the Plans?

 The previous plans for a Diesel Ban Zone have been removed and instead Bristol is introducing a Clean Air Zone, where diesel vehicles are allowed into.
 Therefore no vehicles are banned from entering the CAZ, however older/ more polluting vehicles would incur a daily charge.

 Below are the minimum requirements for entering the CAZ without charges